kimmymonassar/DeveroBot/README.md

 - 'style'
 and many more.

+Since we dont really want to publish this bot to NPM we use the plugin [@semantic-release/git](https://github.com/semantic-release/git)

-Read more about commit message conventions over at commitlint:
+You can read more about commit message conventions over at commitlint:
 [@commitlint/config-conventional](https://github.com/conventional-changelog/commitlint/tree/master/%40commitlint/config-conventional)

 ## 🗺️ Roadmap